quantumjim/Quantum-information-course-Basel/README.md

 # Quantum Information

+[This is a course at the University of Basel](https://vorlesungsverzeichnis.unibas.ch/en/home?id=239410), given by James Wootton of IBM Research.

 **Regarding the current health situation, keep track of the [university](https://www.unibas.ch/en/News-Events/Coronavirus.html) and [cantonal](https://www.coronavirus.bs.ch/) guidelines.
 Lectures will be distributed online until further notice.
 Information will be sent by email.**

-[Course at the University of Basel](https://vorlesungsverzeichnis.unibas.ch/en/home?id=239410), given by James Wootton of IBM Research.

 The course begins on 19th Feb 2020 and will have weekly lectures and exercises.
-If you are not able to attend the course in person, you can follow along with the materials below.

 ## Course Content